-- Decreasing absenteeism – happier people are generally healthier people (Harvard study).
+- Decreasing absenteeism – happier people are generally healthier people and less likely to skip out on work (Harvard study).

 4. Increase Employee Wellness

-Similar to employee happiness, many of the potential actions in the Safety, Health, and Wellness category focus directly on improving the mental and physical well-being of your employees.
-They are great options to show that you care about your employees and their families.
+Many of the potential actions in the Safety, Health, and Wellness category also focus on improving your employees' mental and physical well-being.

-Improving your employee wellness will benefit your business by:
+Improving your employee wellness can directly benefit your business by:

-- Increasing employee engagement – 88% of employees who consider themselves to have high wellbeing also consider themselves to be engaged at work (as opposed to only 50% of employees with low wellbeing) (Limeade/Quantum Workplace).
+- Increasing employee engagement – 88% of employees who consider themselves to have high well-being also consider themselves engaged at work (as opposed to only 50% of employees with low well-being) (Limeade/Quantum Workplace).

 - Increasing employee productivity – 66% of employers offering wellness programs reported increased productivity (International Foundation of Employee Benefit Plans).

-- Decreasing absenteeism and health costs (American Journal of Health Promotion).
+- Decreasing absenteeism and health costs – detail?
+(American Journal of Health Promotion).

 5. Improve Employee Skills

-Finally, a less common and unexpected opportunity to improve your employee relationships is to offer options for employees to improve their skills through volunteer activities.
-A study by Deloitte confirms employees can broaden overall professional skill sets and improve leadership skills through volunteering.
+Finally, a less common and unexpected opportunity to improve employee relationships is offering options to enhance their skills through volunteer activities.
+A study by Deloitte confirms employees can broaden overall professional skill sets and strengthen leadership skills through volunteering.

-Consider your employees and any skills they may lack and find opportunities for volunteering that may help strengthen those skills.
-It’s a double-win – great for your employees AND giving back to the community.
+Consider your employees and any skills they may lack, and find volunteer opportunities that may help strengthen those skills.
+It's a double-win – great for your employees AND giving back to the community.

 Improve Customer Relationships